diego-conti/centone/README.md

 Main script that iterates through signatures, looking for counterexamples.

 The sh directory contains some bash scrips that invoke the Magma scripts with example parameters.
-These scripts employ parallel and awk, and they have been tested on CentOS Linux 7.
+These scripts employ parallel awk and grep, and they have been tested on CentOS Linux 7.

 ###	computesignatures.sh
 Computes signatures up to d=2000